How Soon After Surgery is it Safe to Start Working Out Again?

-If you’re in doubt about what you can safely do and when, the best person to advise you is your surgeon or doctor.
-Ask about the recovery process before your operation so that you can plan accordingly, but be prepared for your body to respond differently than expected.
+It’s never possible to emphasize this too much: if you’re in doubt about what you can safely do, the best person to advise you is your surgeon or doctor.
+Ask about the recovery process before your operation so that you can plan accordingly, but be prepared for your body to respond differently than you expected.

 The most important thing to do is to follow medical advice at every stage.
 Not doing so is a recipe for harming yourself and setting back your recovery even further.

 Having a physical therapist throughout the process can help you get consistent and targeted guidance and support as you work your way back into exercise.
 Their expertise can also help you determine which exercises might aggravate your condition and which might be good options.